Adr1GR/IEVR_Mod_Manager/README.md

 When you first launch the Mod Manager, you need to configure the following paths:

+1. Click the **"⚙️ Configuration"** button at the bottom of the window to open the Configuration window

+2. Configure the following paths:
-1. **Game Path**: Click "Browse" next to "Game path:" and select your Inazuma Eleven Victory Road installation folder
+   - **Game Path**: Click "Browse" next to "🎮 Game path:" and select your Inazuma Eleven Victory Road installation folder
      - Example: `C:\Program Files (x86)\Steam\steamapps\common\INAZUMA ELEVEN Victory Road`

-2. **cpk_list.cfg.bin Path**: Click "Browse" next to "cpk_list.cfg.bin path:" and select the `cpk_list.cfg.bin` file you downloaded
+   - **cpk_list.cfg.bin Path**: Click "Browse" next to "📄 cpk_list.cfg.bin:" and select the `cpk_list.cfg.bin` file you downloaded
      - Make sure this matches your game version!

-3. **Viola.CLI-Portable.exe Path**: Click "Browse" next to "Viola.CLI-Portable.exe path:" and select the `Viola.CLI-Portable.exe` file you downloaded
+   - **Viola.CLI-Portable.exe Path**: Click "Browse" next to "⚙️ Viola.CLI-Portable.exe:" and select the `Viola.CLI-Portable.exe` file you downloaded

+3. You can also access download links by clicking the **"📥 Downloads"** button to quickly download required files

 These settings are automatically saved and will be remembered for future sessions.